Merkel, under fire over refugees, says 'I'm fighting for my vision'

 Critics say her accommodating message in August that "we can do this" - responding to wrenching scenes of refugees faced with border closures and popular hostility in trying to enter some EU states - have spurred migrants to pour into Germany in ever larger numbers, overwhelming the resources of local authorities.

-The 61-year-old chancellor struck a defiant tone when interviewed for a ZDF program headlined 'What now Frau Merkel?'
+The 61-year-old chancellor struck a defiant tone when interviewed for a ZDF programme headlined 'What now Frau Merkel?'

 "The chancellor has the situation under control ...
 I have my vision and I will fight for it," she said, adding that she wanted to address the root causes of the refugees' flight and to better protect the European Union's outer borders.